mozilla/consumer-trust/README.md

-# building ethical products
+# building trustworthy products

-At Mozilla, we work across product, law, policy, and ethics to design and develop ethical products that help people succeed and uphold basic human rights in societies around the world.
+At Mozilla, we work across product, law, policy, and ethics to design and develop trustworthy products that help people succeed and uphold basic human rights in societies around the world.

-Beyond words, public statements, or corporate missions - we believe in demonstrating our commitment to ethics through a measurable and systematic approach to integrity in our products from start to finish.
-That's why we are creating a program that touches every product at Mozilla and provides a readable integrity summary.
-This integrity summary will include examples of how we incorporate our main pillars of integrity - privacy, security, safety, inclusion, and sustainability - in our products, and opportunities for creators and consumers to learn from and provide input on those decisions.
+Beyond words, public statements, or corporate missions - we believe in demonstrating our commitment to trust and safety through a measurable and systematic approach in our products from start to finish.
+That's why we are creating a program that touches every product at Mozilla and provides a readable trust and safety summary.
+This summary will include examples of how we incorporate our main pillars - privacy, security, safety, inclusion, and sustainability - in our products, and opportunities for creators and consumers to learn from and provide input on those decisions.

-The ethical challenges that face internet technologies today are complex and intertwined, and no one expert or organization knows all the answers.
+The challenges that face internet technologies today are complex and intertwined, and no one expert or organization knows all the answers.
 So we decided to do what we do best - open source the work we've done in this program to understand the problems and ways to address them.
-We want to work together with YOU our brilliant community of creators, contributors, and consumers of our products, to do better for us all.
+We want to work together with YOU our brilliant community of creators, contributors, and consumers of our products, to build a better, safer, more trustworthy internet.

-Check out our [toolkit](https://github.com/MozillaDPX/integrity/blob/master/integrity_toolkit.md) and provide [feedback](https://github.com/MozillaDPX/integrity/issues/new?assignees=&labels=zenhub-prod-integrity&template=toolkit_request.md)!
+Check out our [framework](https://github.com/MozillaDPX/integrity/blob/master/integrity_toolkit.md) and provide [feedback](https://github.com/MozillaDPX/integrity/issues/new?assignees=&labels=zenhub-prod-integrity&template=toolkit_request.md)!

 ## Table of Contents